WoW TBC Classic: How does Blizzard rate the mix of dead and full servers?

 A few hours ago, Game Producer Aggend finally addressed the issue in a lengthy post .
 Here are the most important findings:

-The developer admits that the issue of “player distribution across all servers” is one of the most complex that the WoW Classic has to deal with.
+The developer admits that the issue of “player distribution across all servers” is one of the most complex that the WoW Classic team has to deal with.
 Although the topic is constantly being discussed internally, nobody has been able to offer the perfect solution so far.
 This is mainly due to the fact that the wishes of the players are very different and, at first glance, logical solutions have consequences that are not quite so obvious.

 In November, the developers decided to offer free character transfers across different realms without restrictions.
 The priority here was to meet the desire of many players to be able to switch to realms with a larger population.
 The developers have consciously accepted that this results in dead and very full servers.

 Aggend now believes they should have taken this step much earlier.
-When it comes to making adjustments to a server population, or making a change that could potentially negatively impact the experience of a group of players, developers are always very cautious.
+When it comes to making adjustments to a server population, or making a change that could potentially negatively impact the gaming experience of a group of players, developers are always very cautious.

 As an example, Aggend cites a realm with a population of 60 percent Horde and 40 percent Alliance.
 If half of the alliance players are unhappy about their status quo as a minority faction, then that sounds like a lot at first.
 But these dissatisfied people “only” make up 20 percent of the total population.
 If Blizzard gave them the option to flee with free transfers, they’d be happy, but the new, much larger imbalance could have a very negative impact on the game experience of the remaining players.
 An actually well-intentioned action would ultimately lead to many more unhappy players.
 A dilemma for which there is no easy solution.